koalacoding/yoBlog/README.md

 22. Improved index.php related files organization.

 ## To do.
+* Allow the user to confirm login/registration by pressing "enter".
 * Originally limit the number of posts shown on a blog page.
 If the user scrolls down, more posts are shown. jQuery and / or Javascript will be used for this.
-* Adapt CSS to Firefox and IE.